Sue Records: Crackerjack Records

 Crackerjack was launched in 1961 and released its last record in 1964.
 Artist on that label included The Spy Dels, Ike Turner's Kings Of Rhythm, Eddie Carlton, Linda And The Del Rios, Pearl Woods, The Dramatics, Derek Martin, Chuck Leonard, and Betty Green.

 Eastern Records

 Eastern was launched in 1964 and lasted until 1966.
-The label produced the singles "The Real Thing" by Tina Britt which reached #20 on the R&B chart in 1965, and "Time Waits For No One" by Eddie & Ernie which reached #34 on the R&B chart in 1965.
+The label produced the singles "The Real Thing" by Tina Britt which reached No. 20 on the R&B chart in 1965, and "Time Waits For No One" by Eddie & Ernie which reached No. 34 on the R&B chart in 1965.
 Geraldine Jones, Johnny Starr, and Duke Daniels also recorded on the label.

 Broadway Records

 Singles were released on Broadway between 1964 and 1966.
 Artists on the label included Tommy Andre, Johnson Sisters, Ocie Smith, Sandra Phillips, The Inverts, Johnny Burton, and The Thieves.